ku-sldg/stairCASE/vm_attest/README.md

 ```

 To do:
-* communication out of the linux vm
+* arbitrary communication out of the linux vm
+* arbitrary communication into the linux vm
 * demonstrate comms from vm -> comp1 -> comp2
 * demonstrate comms from comp1 -> comp2 -> vm

+Notes:
+It appears as though there can be at most 1 component which communicates with the linux vm.
+That is, a ping to any 192.168.1.xxx address will reach the ping component.

 <!--